- Appendix C.2.1 - Precedence of Hazard Information

 Appendix C.2.3 - Pictograms

-The pictogram on GHS labels must be located inside of a red square, which is placed with one of the points down.
+The pictogram on GHS labels must be located inside a red square, which is placed with one of the points down.
 Inside the square should be a white background, and the pictogram itself should be black.
 There are approved pictograms for the following types of hazards:

 - Flammables, self reactives, pyrophorics, self-heating, emits flammable gas, organic peroxides